Lesha17/Punctuation/README.md

+# About

+The task is to restore punctuation for Russian language.
+To solve this, I finetuned RuBERT on Lenta dataset from [Taiga corpus](https://tatianashavrina.github.io/taiga_site/).

 # Demo

 Evaluation and results are shown in Demo.ipynb notebook.
 To to re-run this notebook, put model.zip in the working directory